gocodebox/lifterlms/README.md

 + BugFixes: WordPress pages are now properly restricted by memberships
 + BugFixes: Fixes bug that caused order screen to act up if user was deleted
 + BugFixes: Resolves nastly little bug that caused syllabus numbers to be out of whack
++ BUGFixes: Resolved error with WooCommerce integration where courses would not always register the user
++ BUGFixes: Corrected CSS conflict with Bridge theme settings page

 v1.3.10 - 2015/10/15
 -------------------